 Keri: Sure.
 You bet you can.

-Shaw: Probably what I was telling you earlier about watching the guys and these are not weekend anglers, these are Classic competitors and seeing how they dissect the water.
-I think really sometimes it's fishing too fast.
-I see a lot of weekend guys not having any confidence in what they're doing, so they'll fish this bait and they'll fish it for 5 minutes and it's like, okay, they're not biting then I'll change.
+Shaw: Probably what I was telling you earlier about watching the guys, and these are not weekend anglers.
+These are Classic competitors, and seeing how they dissect the water.
+I think sometimes it's fishing too fast.
+I see many weekend guys not confident in what they're doing, so they'll fish this bait, and they'll fish it for 5 minutes, and it's like, okay, they're not biting, then I'll change.
 They've got that change syndrome.
 Got to find the right bait, got to find the right bait.

-As a professional you learn.
-Just like today, I've fished now two hours probably before I had my first bite, but I've stuck primarily with a jig.
+As a professional, you learn.
+Just like today, I've fished for two hours, probably before my first bite, but I've stuck primarily with a jig.
 I'm not questioning whether they're going to bite the jig.
-I know that, I know that.
+I know that I know that.
 I don't have to think.
 I know that I don't have to think about that.
 When you look at a lot of the weekend anglers, they question what they're doing.
 Am I doing right?
-Do I got the right bait?
+Do I have the right bait?
 Is this the right line?

-So I think get your two or three baits that you're really confident in and learn them, a jig, a spinnerbait, a crankbait, you pretty much can cover a lot of stuff with that.
+So get your two or three baits that you're really confident in and learn them, a jig, a spinnerbait, a crankbait, you can cover a lot of stuff with that.
 You know, tube, drop shot, something like that.
 You've pretty much got it covered.
 You can go from ultra light and heavy and catch all the fish in between.
-You look at Skeet Reese, he's a crankbaiter, he just loves crankbaits.
-He catches a lot of fish on those little crankbaits and obviously catches enough.
+You look at Skeet Reese.
+He's a crankbaiter.
+He loves crankbaits.
+He catches a lot of fish on those little crankbaits and catches enough.

-Keri: There's been a lot of talk about, especially in the smaller tournaments, of spot ownership.
+Keri: There's been a lot of talk about spot ownership, especially in the smaller tournaments.
 Is there a problem?
-Have you ever had anybody just come up and run over the top of you?
+Has anybody ever come up and run over the top of you?

-I'd be like okay, you're catching them, I'm riding with you, good luck, hope you win it.
-I got paired with Denny Brauer when he was winning a tournament on Rayburn and I just climbed in the back of the boat and said let's go.
+I'd say, okay, you're catching them, I'm riding with you, good luck, and I hope you win it.
+I got paired with Denny Brauer when he was winning a tournament on Rayburn, and I just climbed in the back of the boat and said let's go.
 That's the honor that we had.
 That was when we fished as competitors against each other in the boat.
 Now everything's on your own.
-I still think there's a lot of good sportsmanship.
-There's a lot of guys that aren't going to come in on you, and then there's a few guys that will, that won't even question it, they'll just be right there.
-You got to sometimes push them off your trolling motor or something you know.
+There's still a lot of good sportsmanship.
+There's a lot of guys that aren't going to come in on you, and then there's a few guys that won't even question it, they'll be right there.
+You have to sometimes push them off your trolling motor or something.

 Keri: So tell me about your rods and reels, preferred brands?

 Shaw: Quantum.
-I've been with Quantum pretty much my whole professional career.
+I've been with Quantum my whole professional career.
 They make tremendous equipment.

 Keri: You don't mind if I take some shots here?

-Shaw: No. In fact, you don't have my rod and reel out there unfortunately.
+Shaw: No. You don't have my rod and reel out there, unfortunately.

-Keri: We'll get a picture of it though when we get back.
+Keri: We'll get a picture of it when we get back.

-Shaw: Well, the reason I didn't put it out is that it's got my number one bait on it and I just don't have it out.
+Shaw: Well, I didn't put it out because it's got my number one bait on it, and I just don't have it out.

 Keri: And what's that number one bait?

-Shaw: We ain't talking about it.
+Shaw: We aren't talking about it.
 It's a jig.